Khushigajjar/Advanced_Algorithm_And_Programming/README.md

 Objective: Implement a BST to manage user profiles by user_id and efficiently find friends-of-friends for friend recommendations.

-## Exercise 2: Binary Heap – Trending Posts Feed

-This exercise implements a max-heap for trending posts.
-Each heap entry is stored as:

 Implemented this functions:
 - insert() - O(n)
 - find() - O(n)